AI-powered total workforce access, security and safety solutions are a breeze in the Windy City | SAP for Utilities, presented by

 Yet, despite these advancements, we grapple with substantial blind spots – namely in physical security, access control, operational technology/SCADA, and IoT sensor devices.
 While these departments may have individual security protocols, they often operate in silos, thereby diminishing the overall potency of Global Security Programs.

 Leading minds in the industry concur that this siloed approach to security amplifies risk, inflates costs, and cultivates a climate of regulatory mistrust, fueled by recurring breaches.
-But what is cementing these barriers, and how can we demolish them?

 Hesitation to integrate often arises from apprehensions regarding reduced roles and responsibilities.